-When you perform aerobic exercises, your body keeps burning calories for a short time after you finish your workout.
+When you perform aerobic exercises, your body keeps burning calories for a short time, up to a few hours, after you finish your workout.
 When you perform strength-training exercises like weightlifting, you permanently boost your calorie-burning capacity by increasing your body's supply of muscle tissue.

-Aerobic exercises such as swimming and cycling trigger calorie burning by making you move your limbs repeatedly for relatively extended periods of time.
-Low-intensity activities like walking make you burn off a fairly small amount of extra calories, while a high-intensity activity like running can make you burn off more than 1,400 calories in a single hour.
+Aerobic exercises, such as swimming and cycling, trigger post-workout calorie burn by making you move your limbs repeatedly for relatively extended periods of time.
+Low-intensity activities like walking make you burn off a fairly small number of extra calories, while a high-intensity activity like running can cause you to burn off more than 1,400 calories in a single hour.

-Each pound of muscle tissue on your body burns through about 35 to 38 calories every day, and this burning process is not limited to the hours following your exercise session.
+Each pound of muscle tissue helps your body burn more calories at rest, and this burning process is not limited to the hours following your exercise session.
 As the size of your muscles increases, your body burns through even more of your calorie reserves every day to meet your ongoing energy needs.

 Combined Exercise Programs

-To burn calories and control your weight, the Centers for Disease Control and Prevention recommends that you engage in both aerobic exercise and strength training.
-Minimally, you need to get about 150 minutes of weekly aerobic activity and two days per week of weightlifting or another strength-training exercise such as calisthenics or resistance-band training.
+The CDC also points out that health benefits of exercise are even greater if you perform more than 300 minutes per week.
 If you're new to exercising or haven't exercised for a long time, talk to your doctor before you begin a new fitness routine.
 Typically, you will start out with smaller amounts of exercise and increase your efforts gradually.

 If you're a new exerciser, you will typically not be able to exercise at an intensity that promotes prolonged calorie burning after an aerobic workout, SpineUniverse notes.
 If you start a strength-training program, you will usually start to increase the size and strength of your muscles in a matter of several weeks.

-- Centers for Disease Control and Prevention: How Much Physical Activity do Adults Need?
+- Centers for Disease Control and Prevention: Physical Activity Guidelines

-- Harvard Health Publications: Calories Burned in 30 Minutes for People of Three Different Weights
+- Harvard Health Publishing: Calories Burned in 30 Minutes for People of Three Different Weights

 - American College of Sports Medicine: ACSM Issues New Recommendations on Quantity and Quality of Exercise